The Three Fat Men

-Three Fat Men (Три толстяка) written in 1924, by Yury Olesha, was published in 1928.

-It was the first revolutionary fairy tale in Soviet literature.
-The critical reaction at first was varied.
-V. Boichevsky in an article "How Stories For Children Should Not Be" saw it as a "sugarcoated" presentation of revolution.
+Three Fat Men (Три Толстяка, "Tri Tolstiaka") is a Russian and Soviet children's story written by Yury Olesha in 1924, published 1928.
+The book tells the story of a revolution led by the poor against the rich (Fat Men) in a fictional country.
+This country is described in a realistic spirit, without magic and fairy-tale creatures, but some fantastic elements are still present.
+It was considered the first revolutionary fairy tale in Soviet literature for its depiction of a popular uprising against a corrupt government.
+Early critical reaction was varied, with V. Boichevsky describing it as a "sugarcoated" presentation of revolution in an article "How Stories For Children Should Not Be".
 Anatoly Lunacharsky, however, saw in it "heart-felt apologetics by the artistic intelligentsia accepting the revolution".

 Konstantin Stanislavki and the Moscow Art Theatre premiered a dramatic version of the story in May 1930.
 A ballet version with music by V. Oransky was presented in 1935.
 It has also been turned into an opera (composer, V. Rubin, 1956), a film, cartoon movies, diafilm (filmstrip), several comic versions, several radio versions, and a computer game.